History and Mission

 History:The NYU Pollack Center for Law & Business was established through a unique joint venture of the Stern School of Business and the NYU School of Law in the fall of 1997.

-Mission:The mission of the Center is to bring together the resources of both schools to enhance graduate business and legal education and student and faculty research in areas where law and business intersect.
-The Center also provides support to legal and business professionals engaged in furthering the Center's research, teaching and learning agenda.
+Mission:The Center brings together the resources of NYU’s Law School and Stern School of Business to enhance graduate education and student and faculty research in areas where law and business intersect.

 Our mission has three principal parts:

-Professional Education: To enrich the teaching curriculum of both the business and law schools through the development of a unique set of new courses offered to those students at either school who have a special interest in the interaction of law and business
+Professional Education: To enrich the teaching curriculum of both schools through the development of unique courses.

-Scholarship: To facilitate professional interaction, and joint scholarly work, between faculty who share an interest in the structure, regulation and function of the market economy.
+Scholarship: To facilitate professional interaction and academic research by faculty who share an interest in the structure, regulation and function of the market economy.

-Policy and Professionalism: To contribute to the public welfare through programs of professional education and development, through the support of scholarship that assists governmental and private policymakers in fashioning change that contributes to enhanced business productivity, and through the sponsorship of events that add to the public discourse on law and business.
+Policy and Professionalism: To contribute to the public welfare by supporting scholarship that assists governmental and private policymakers in their pursuit of enhanced business productivity, and by sponsoring data research as well as seminars, conferences, and other events that advance the public discourse on law and business.